 Positioned on the central axis, the entrance reveals an enchanting view of the pooja room, beautifully framed by the bio pond in the foreground when opened.
 Meanwhile, this alignment not only enhances the aesthetic appeal but also echoes the design of temples, where the deity and the main portal face the rising sun.

-The tall and majestic portal stands out, accentuated by glass windows on either side that seamlessly transition into a lintel-level brick jali envelope.
+The tall and majestic portal stands out, accentuated by glass windows on either side that seamlessly transitions into a lintel-level brick jali envelope.
 This design not only forms the striking frontage on the outside but also creates a thermally comfortable sit-out on the inside, allowing filtered light and air to flow through.

 The clean geometry of concrete and steel combines with an exquisite material palette.
 This includes Mangalore roof tiles, bricks, and handmade clay pots for the filler slab.
 Additionally, the juxtaposition of polished and unpolished granite alongside vibrant Athangudi tiles creates a tactile and soulful experience.